The plugin provides the basic infrastructure for generating "bundles" of support information within Jenkins.

 docker run -d -p 8080:80

-This should create a new Jenkins master with the same version, and the same plugins and versions all bundled.
+This should create a new Jenkins controller with the same version, and the same plugins and versions all bundled.

 The most common situation for this to happen is when the About Jenkins option is enabled.